-Most civilizations of Mesoamerica show the spiny ceiba tree: Mixtec, Aztec, Maya and other cultures.
+Most civilizations of Mesoamerica show the spiny ceiba tree in their art: Mixtec, Aztec, Maya and other cultures.
 In most contexts it is clearly a sacred tree.
-There are plenty of ethnohistorical references to the ceiba tree as a world tree upholding the world.
+There are plenty of ethnohistorical references to the ceiba tree as a giant tree upholding the world.

-Spines (thorns) on the trunk of young ceiba trees are a major motif in Maya art
+Spines (conical thorns) on the trunk of young ceiba trees are a major motif in Maya art

 Incense burners from Lake Atitlan (Highland Guatemala) as well as funerary urns from the Quiche Highlands, and incense burners and cache vessels from Lowland Maya areas, frequently have effigies of sacred ceiba tree spikes up and down their sides.
 It is well known to all iconographers and most archaeologists that these spikes mimic the thorns on the trunk of young ceiba trees.